cujojs/when/README.md

 * Executing tasks in parallel and sequence
 * Transforming Node-style and other callback-based APIs into promise-based APIs

-It passes the [Promises/A+ Test Suite](https://github.com/promises-aplus/promises-tests), is [very fast](https://github.com/cujojs/promise-perf-tests#test-results), is under 1.5k when compiled with Google Closure + gzip, and has no external dependencies.
+It passes the [Promises/A+ Test Suite](https://github.com/promises-aplus/promises-tests), is [very fast](https://github.com/cujojs/promise-perf-tests#test-results) and compact, and has no external dependencies.

 # What's New?

 ### 2.3.0

 * New [`promise.tap`]docs/api.md#tap) for adding side effects to a promise chain.
+* New `MessageChannel` scheduler reduces "time-to-first" handler, in environments that support it.
+* Performance optimizations for promise resolution.
+* Internal architecture improvements to pave the way for when.js 3.0.0.

 ### 2.2.1